Fighting cancer with diet and lifestyle

 Hydration:

 Adequate hydration slows the aging process and increases resilience to age-dependent chronic diseases.
-It is especially important to stay well-hydrated during cancer treatment.
+It is crucial to stay well-hydrated during cancer treatment.
 Doing so helps flush toxins out of the body and reduce common side effects of treatment.
 A good rule of thumb is to drink half of your body weight in ounces of water.
 For example, if you weigh 150 pounds, divide that number by 2.
-That equals 75 and that is the number of fluid ounces of water to drink per day.
+That equals 75, which is the number of fluid ounces of water to drink per day.

 Sleep:

 Chronic sleep deprivation is associated with a higher risk of cancer development.
 Lack of sleep can lead to immune suppression and the production of cancer-stimulating inflammatory cytokines.
-The individual contributions of inadequate sleep, circadian rhythm disruption, and impairments of melatonin production and immune function to the initiation and promotion of cancer are being examined closely by scientists.
-Getting deep and undisturbed sleep in total darkness may be far more important than we thought.
+Scientists are examining the individual contributions of inadequate sleep, circadian rhythm disruption, and impairments of melatonin production and immune function to the initiation and promotion of cancer.
+Getting deep and undisturbed sleep in total darkness may be far more critical than we thought.
 Click here to learn how to fix the most common sleep issues.

 Proper breathing:

 It seems counterintuitive, but the more air one breathes, the lower the levels of CO2 and the less oxygen that reaches the tissues and is released to the cells.
 Having normal levels of CO2 in the alveoli (exhaled air) and arterial blood (40 mmHg or 5.3% at sea level) is crucial for good health.
 Numerous chronic diseases are associated with hypocapnia from over-breathing and the resultant tissue hypoxia.
 For example, in a 2001 Ukrainian study, 120 women with metastatic breast cancer were found to have an average of only 22 mmHg or 2.9% of CO2 in their exhaled air.
-In the same study, it was found that breathing retraining exercises reduced mortality in women by nearly six-fold!
+The same study found that breathing retraining exercises reduced mortality in women by nearly six-fold!
 It’s as if tumors are cries of the body for more oxygen.
-Breathing slower and less may be one of the greatest health-promoting strategies ever.
+Breathing slower and less may be one of the most excellent health-promoting strategies ever.
 To promote optimal breathing patterns, higher CO2 levels, and better tissue oxygenation, I spend 15 minutes twice daily using the Relaxator™ while checking emails.

 For more information: